mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-27-Punctuation-and-Capitalization .md

 ## Catalan Punctuation and Capitalization Data

-For this tutorial I used [this repo](https://github.com/Softcatala/ca-text-corpus/tree/master/data) and mereged `/content/ca-text-corpus/data/common-voice-sentences.txt`,
+For this tutorial I used [this repo](https://github.com/Softcatala/ca-text-corpus/tree/master/data) and mereged `common-voice-sentences.txt`,
               `dogc.txt`,
               `dogv.txt`,
               `riuraueditors.txt`,